-Not all overland safaris involve camping, there are number of options that stay in a variety of different styles of accommodation.
+Not all overland safaris involve camping, there are a number of options that stay in a variety of different styles of accommodation.
 One thing to look for is if the trip required limited participation, no participation or full participation.
 With Sunway Safaris they offer limited participation camping and accommodated safaris and also a more comfortable ‘Classic’ Safari where there is no participation.

 What does “limited participation” mean?

-On a camping safari you will put up your own tent and pack it away but on the whole it means that you’ll ask you guides how can I help?
+On a camping safari you will put up your own tent and pack it away but on the whole, it means that you’ll ask you guides how can I help?
 At meal times expect to be asked to chop up some tomatoes, put out the condiments or stir a pot.
 You’ll have a few turns at washing up the dishes.
 If you are staying in accommodation on your overland safari, expect that you’ll take your bags to and from your room.
-It is not asking a lot to do these wee jobs and these are the times when you chat to your fellow travellers and guides.
+It is not asking a lot to do these wee jobs and these are the times when you chat with your fellow travellers and guides.
 A little bit of help from everyone means all the camp chores are done and dusted quickly.

 3: You may be eating your meals in your lap and if it is dinner time it will probably be dark.

-If your guides are cooking and preparing the majority of your meals on your overland safari (rather than eating in a lodge restaurant each night), you’ll more than likely eat these on your lap sitting in camp chairs around a camp fire.
+If your guides are cooking and preparing the majority of your meals on your overland safari (rather than eating in a lodge restaurant each night), you’ll more than likely eat these on your lap sitting in camp chairs around a campfire.
 A head torch is an essential item to pack as by the time dinner comes round it will most likely be dark especially if you are travelling in the peak safari months of July to October in Southern Africa.
 You won’t be eating Michelin Star rated food but you will enjoy nutritious home-style meals and the guides usually include a seasonal African style meal or two.

 4. Be flexible!

 The clock seems to tick a little slower in Africa and if you fight it you will not enjoy an overland safari – or any safari.
-Also expect the unexpected and just take it as it comes.
-It is not unreasonable to have a least one puncture on your journey, avoid some massive crater like potholes and get slowed up by local traffic – whether it is donkeys, goats, people or a combination of all three.
+Also, expect the unexpected and just take it as it comes.
+It is not unreasonable to have a least one puncture on your journey, avoid some massive crater-like potholes and get slowed up by local traffic – whether it is donkeys, goats, people or a combination of all three.

-On my recent overland safari in Zimbabwe I mentioned the traffic safety police check points.
+On my recent overland safari in Zimbabwe, I mentioned the traffic safety police checkpoints.
 You don’t get stopped every time but a mild annoyance soon became game as we made bets on how many checkpoints we would encounter between our start and end point for the day.
-Needless to say Kev from California is the reigning checkpoint guessing champion!
+Needless to say, Kev from California is the reigning checkpoint guessing champion!

 Because it’s worth it!

-Every time I return from an overland safari I feel that I can got that much closer to Africa and its peoples than I do on some of the more luxurious safaris.
-I’ve danced round a camp fire in fits of laughter with our local poler guides in the Delta, chewed on some fried and well salted Mopane worms, watched late afternoon sunbeams reflect on the warm granite rocks of Matobos and tried to capture (in vain so far) the huge fiery ball of the sun rising across the African plains.
+Every time I return from an overland safari I feel that I can get that much closer to Africa and its peoples than I do on some of the more luxurious safaris.
+I’ve danced around a campfire in fits of laughter with our local poler guides in the Delta, chewed on some fried and well salted Mopane worms, watched late afternoon sunbeams reflect on the warm granite rocks of Matobos and tried to capture (in vain so far) the huge fiery ball of the sun rising across the African plains.
 I have watched lions mate, a newly born elephant suckle and unsuccessfully tried to join hands in a circle around a giant Baobab tree.
 And I always make new friends.

 Overland Safaris can be a rewarding adventure but they are not for everyone.
 It might be the only way you would consider travelling in Africa and perhaps it is the step outside of your comfort zone that you are looking for.
-Or perhaps after reading this you will come to the realisation that this is not the way you want to discover Africa – and there is nothing wrong with that.
+Or perhaps after reading this, you will come to the realisation that this is not the way you want to discover Africa – and there is nothing wrong with that.